tensorlayer/TensorLayer/docs/modules/layers.rst

 For users don't familiar with TensorFlow, the following simplified functions may easier for you.
-We will provide more simplified functions later, but if you are good at TensorFlow, the professional methods may better for you.
+We will provide more simplified functions later, but if you are good at TensorFlow, the professional APIs may better for you.

 2D Convolutional layer
 ^^^^^^^^^^^^^^^^^^^^^^^